-Is it hard to do ordinary activities without feeling winded?
+Do you have a pulmonary condition that is making it hard to do ordinary activities without feeling winded?
 Does shortness of breath get the best of you?
-Pulmonary rehabilitation may help — so you can attend that wedding or ball game with more ease.
+Pulmonary rehabilitation may help!

 What is it?